CNES/S1Tiling/docs/use.rst

          This feature requires a version of OTB >= 7.4.0

+      .. _Processing.correct_denoising:
+  * - ``correct_denoising``
+    - Noise removal may set some pixel values to 0.
+      However, 0, is currently reserved by S1Tiling chain as a "nodata" value introduced by :ref:`Margin Cutting<cutting>` and :ref:`Orthorectification
+      <orthorectification>`.

+      This parameter defines which value to use instead of 0 when :ref:`noise is removed <Processing.remove_thermal_noise>`.
+By default: 1e-7 will be used.

       .. _Processing.output_spatial_resolution:
   * - ``output_spatial_resolution``
     - Pixel size (in meters) of the output images